 Instructions

-- Preheat the oven to 400 °F and grease a muffin tin.
-Mash up the ripe bananas in a large bowl until well mashed.
+- Preheat the oven to 375 °F and line the muffin tin with muffin liners.
+Mash up the ripe bananas in a large bowl until well-mashed.

-- Add in the melted coconut oil and vanilla extract, then the honey and peanut butter and mix until smooth.
-Add in the whey protein, cinnamon and salt, mix again.
+- Add in 1 tablespoon of coconut oil and 1 teaspoon of vanilla extract, then ⅓ cup of honey, and ⅓ cup of peanut butter, and mix until smooth.

-- Bake for 15 – 20 minutes until browned.
-Let cool for about 5-10 minutes then remove from pan and enjoy your Banana Oat Muffins.
+- Bake for 15-20 minutes until browned.
+Let cool for about 5 minutes then remove from the pan, and transfer to a wire rack to cool completely.
+Enjoy!

 Notes